Queenstown – Guide for Backpackers

 With a mall and streets compact with clothes, souvenirs, outdoor gear and rentals, there is no lack of shopping opportunities in Queenstown.
 However, the majority of these can cause serious damage to the backpacker’s budget!
 Especially for food shopping, where your best bet is Fresh Choice located just outside of town.
 Alternatively, there is The Remarkables Park for New World and The Warehouse, amongst other retail stores.

 Like all New Zealand towns, the centre of Queenstown is small enough to navigate on foot.
 It’s only when travelling to suburbs such as Frankton and Arthur’s Point that other transportation is favourable.
 The bus service in Queenstown is Connectabus taking passengers to outer suburbs and the nearby Arrowtown and Wanaka.

 For many of the activities situated outside of Queenstown, transportation is often included from town.
-Buses to Milford Sound can be booked through Real Journeys and Kiwi Discovery.
+Buses to Milford Sound can be booked through Real Journeys, Jucy Cruise, and Southern Discoveries.
 To get to the ski fields, the main operators are NZ Ski and Kiwi Discovery.